 We all have heard of the mind-body effect.
 Well, there is also a body-mind effect.
 So you can impact your brain through your diet and heal your body.Balance your blood sugar with a whole-foods, low-glycemic diet.

-You can achieve this by taking out the bad stuff (refined carbs, sugar, alcohol, caffeine, processed foods, dairy, and inflammatory, omega-6 rich oils such as vegetable and seed oils) and putting in the good stuff (healthy fats like avocados, walnuts, almonds and cashews, grass-fed meats, pastured chicken and eggs, olive and coconut oil).
+You can achieve this by taking out the bad stuff (refined carbs, sugar, alcohol, caffeine and processed foods) and putting in the good stuff (healthy fats like avocados, walnuts, almonds and cashews and eggs, olive and coconut oil).

 Chronic stress takes a toll on your body and brain.
 Relaxation isn’t a luxury if you want to prevent or reverse dementia and Type 2 diabetes.
 Whether that involves deep breathing, or prayer, find something that helps you calm down.

 Daily management of diabetes involves maintaining a careful balance between food, medicine and physical activity.
 The symptoms of dementia make this increasingly difficult.